 The UW-Parkside Police Department (UWPPD) has the authority to select, coordinate, operate, manage, and monitor all campus security camera systems pursuant to this policy.
 All departments using security cameras systems are responsible for implementing and complying with this policy in their respective operations.

-All existing uses of security camera systems shall be brought into compliance with this policy by January 2014.
+All existing uses of security camera systems shall be brought into compliance with this policy.
 Unapproved or nonconforming devices will be removed.

-UWPPD, in conjunction with Campus Technology Services (CTS) and the SCG, is responsible for realization and assimilation of the policy.
+UWPPD, in conjunction with Campus Technology Services (CTS) and Facilities Management (FM) are responsible for realization and assimilation of the policy.

-UWPPD and CTS shall monitor developments in the law and in security industry practices and technology to ensure that camera use is consistent with the best practices and complies with all federal and state laws.
+CTS, FM, and UWPPD shall monitor developments in the law and in security industry practices and technology to ensure that camera use is consistent with the best practices and complies with all federal and state laws.

 UWPPD will review any complaints regarding the utilization of security camera systems and determine whether this policy is being followed.
-Appeals of a decision made by the Chief of Police will be made to and reviewed by the SCG.
-The SCG will make a recommendation to the Vice Chancellor for Finance and Administration, who will render a decision.
+Appeals of a decision made by the Chief of Police will be made to the Vice Chancellor for Finance and Administration, who will render a decision.
 An appeal of the Vice Chancellor’s decision may be taken to the university Chancellor, who is the final arbiter.

 This policy applies to all personnel, departments, and colleges of UW-Parkside in the use of security cameras and their video monitoring and recording systems.
 Security cameras may be installed at specific locations on university property (and property controlled by the university) to enhance the security and safety of individuals, university property and the campus community as a whole.
 The use of cameras shall be conducted in a manner consistent with this policy, state and federal law, and in a manner that does not violate the reasonable expectation of privacy of individuals as defined by law.
 Cameras may be placed inside and outside of buildings and structures.
 Although the physical cameras may be identical, the functions of these cameras fall into three main categories: